Futog: History

 Archeological localities in the area include: Sesije, Gornje Šume, Vodice, Bokternica and Pašnjak.
 Although there are traces of Slavs in Bačka from before, Slavic presence in this area is confirmed by the data beginning in the 9th century, when the area was part of the Bulgarian Empire and the Bulgarian voivod Salan ruled in Bačka.
 The presence of Hungarians is dated to the 10th century, after Salan was defeated by the Hungarian forces.

 Futog was mentioned for the first time in 1224 when Tatars devastated it.
 Before the Tatar invasion, the settlement was known as Batkay.
 In the 15th century it was an important market town.
 During the Hungarian administration, Futog was part of the Bacsensis County and was also a possession of the Futaky family in the 14th century, and a possession of the Jób Garai in the middle of the 15th century.
 In 1526-1527 it was part of the state of Emperor Jovan Nenad, and between 1528 and 1686 it was part of the Ottoman Empire.
 During the Ottoman administration, Futog was part of the Sanjak of Segedin and was mostly populated by Serbs and Muslims.
 According to the Ottoman traveler from the 17th century, Evliya Çelebi, the town of Vutok had a fortress, 4 Muslim religious buildings, including the mosque of Sulejman-han and 3 masjids, as well as about 180 houses.

 After 1686, it was part of the Habsburg monarchy.
 Between 1696 and 1868, Futog had annual princes.
 The prince had a symbolical function.
-The Estate of Futog was a possession of the King's Chamber 1686-1703, of General Baron Josef Nechem 1703-1721, of Josef Odwyer 1721-1731, of Count Friedrich Lorenz Caurian 1731-1744, of Mihailo Čarnojević 1744-1769, of Count András Hadik 1769-1801, of Count Brunszvik 1801-1852, and of Count Rudolf Chotek 1852-1921.
+The Estate of Futog was a possession of the King's Chamber 1686-1703, of General Baron Josef von Neheim zu Berstrate 1703-1721, of Count John Josef O'Dwyer 1721-1731, of Count Friedrich Lorenz Cavriani 1731-1744, of Mihailo Čarnojević 1744-1769, of Count András Hadik 1769-1801, of Count Josef Brunszvik 1801-1852, and of Count Rudolf Chotek von Wognin 1852-1921, of Count Franz von Schönborn 1921-1942 and of Margrave Alessandro Pallavicino 1942-1944.

 In 1715, the population of Futog was composed of 130 Serbian and 7 Hungarian households, while in 1720, it was composed of 126 Serbian and 14 Hungarian households.
 The area was later colonized by Germans.
 Near the Serb-populated Old Futog, Germans founded a new settlement known as the New Futog.
 Later, a sizable number of Germans settled in Old Futog as well.
 The Colonization of Germans ended in 1774.